Sometimes, I regret being a teetotaller.

 What Are the Best Products with resveratrol?

-- Caudalie Vine[Activ] Overnight Detox Night Oil ($50.00): grape seed oil + sweet almond oil + rosehip oil.
-Available at Cult Beauty and Sephora.
+- Caudalie Vine[Activ] Overnight Detox Night Oil ($50.00): available at Cult Beauty, Dermstore, Escentual and Sephora.

-- Paula’s Choice Resist Ultra-Light Super Antioxidant Concentrate Serum ($38.00): resveratrol + quercetin + hyaluronic acid.
-Available at Nordstrom and Paula’s Choice.
+- Paula’s Choice Resist Ultra-Light Super Antioxidant Concentrate Serum ($38.00): available at Dermstore, Feel Unique, Nordstrom and Paula’s Choice.

 SHOP THE POST